ohspc89/hbcd_motion_postproc/docs/source/inputs_formatting.rst

 | For each combination (ex. ``task-LeftLegMovement`` & ``acq-calibration``) there will be 4 associated files.
 | In total, **16 files** (4 combinations * 4 files) are expected.

+``tracksys-imu`` indicates that inertial measurement units (IMUs) were used to measure leg movements.

 Raw time-series data (\*\_motion.tsv)
 -------------------------------------